AthiraKollara03/sport-metrics/README.md

 # sport-metrics
 A data-driven sports analysis project featuring a predictive model in Microsoft Azure Machine Learning Studio, Python-based EDA for trend discovery, and a Power BI presentation to visualize key insights in sports performance.

-Here's a sample documentation for your sports analysis project:

----

 # Sports Analysis Project

 ## Overview